seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-01.md

 'name' in 'name-and-form' is a **formal** name.
 It is an apparent name.
 'Form' in 'name-and-form' is a **nominal** form.
 It is a form only in name.

-We have to make a similar comment on the meaning of the word *Nibbāna*.
+We have to make a similar comment on the meaning of the word Nibbāna.
 Here too one can see some unusual semantic developments in the commentarial period.
-It is very common these days to explain the etymology of the word *Nibbāna* with the help of a phrase like: *Vānasaṅkhātāya taṇhāya nikkhantattā*.[^fn15] And that is to say that *Nibbāna* is so called because it is an exit from craving which is a form of weaving.
+It is very common these days to explain the etymology of the word Nibbāna with the help of a phrase like: *Vānasaṅkhātāya taṇhāya nikkhantattā*.[^fn15] And that is to say that Nibbāna is so called because it is an exit from craving which is a form of weaving.

 To take the element *vāna* in the word to mean a form of weaving is as good as